 Match: Al Masry vs Al Ahly

-In front of the backdrop of the Arab Spring, the Port Said Stadium riot represents the second-worst stadium disaster in African history.
+Hot on the heels of the Arab Spring, the Port Said Stadium riot represents the second-worst stadium disaster in African history.

-The police came under heavy criticism for not opening the gates, and not doing enough to stop Al Masry fans streaming onto the pitch.
+The police came under heavy criticism for not opening the gates and not doing enough to stop Al Masry fans from streaming onto the pitch.

 Elsewhere, at another match in Cairo, the referee called the game off upon receiving news of events at Port Said.
 In response, some supporters set parts of the stadium on fire.

-The aftermath held grave consequences for Egyptian football and for the country as a whole.
-Civil unrest and violence continued for almost two weeks and spread to Cairo, Alexandria and Suez.
+The aftermath was grave consequences for Egyptian football and for the country as a whole.
+Civil unrest and violence continued for almost two weeks, spreading to Cairo, Alexandria and Suez.

 Al Ahly players all wear the number 72 during the warm up in honor of the victims of the Port Said Stadium Disaster.
 First time seeing it in person. pic.twitter.com/SAQzgicIxl